Deciphering Accretion-Driven Starquakes in Recycled Millisecond Pulsars using Gravitational Waves: Results

+This shows that the position of the mountain also plays a role in determining the amplitude of the GW signal, with maximum amplitude generated when the mountains are at the magnetic poles.

 For \textit{model I}, we have $R(\beta) = R = R_{p} = R_{eq}$.
-As a result there would not be any effect of the position of the mountains on the amplitude of GW signals.
-This can also be understood from the fact that the \textit{model I} is a symmetric case, hence we can always choose a coordinate system such that one of the axes passes through the mountain.
+As a result, the position of the mountains would not affect the amplitude of GW signals.
+This can also be understood because the \textit{model I} is symmetric, and one can always choose a coordinate system such that one of the axes passes through the mountain.